mifologic/mifologic/README.md

 <img width="6%" src="Requests.png">
 </p>

-For API automation I can also write tests with Java + RestAssured.
+For API I can also write tests with Java + RestAssured.

 ## :seedling: My Projects